 Listing Unclear Activities

-The goal in the Activities section is for admissions officers to gain a clear picture of your child’s involvement.
+The goal of the Activities section is for admissions officers to gain a clear picture of your child’s involvement.

 Listing Activities in the Wrong Order